Table of Contents:

 grad = np.zeros_like(x)

-# iterate over all indexes in x
+# Iterate over all indices in x.

 it = np.nditer(x, flags=['multi_index'], op_flags=['readwrite'])